Should I go blonde? How blonde?

 Has anyone not thought about going blonde?
 Blonde is beautiful, light, carefree and fun.
-However, blonde can also be a disaster, so the first question you want to ask yourself (and your colorist) is: “How blonde can I go?”
+However, blonde can also be a disaster—so the first question you want to ask yourself, and your colorist, is: “How blonde can I go?”

-The evolution of a healthy blonde
+The evolution of healthy blonde hair

-The “how blonde can I go?” checklist
+The “how blonde should I go?” checklist

 If it is blonde or bust, we support your babylight and balayage dreams!
 Even more, we got our favorite colorists to make us a must-do checklist for living happily ever blonder.

 Find a great colorist and ask them to help you set expectations.
 How blonde you go and how many steps it takes you to get there will vary based on your current color and hair characteristics.

 “Asking for expert advice from your stylist is vital to your long-term hair coloring success.
 Whether you are a brand new client or have been with your stylist for years, take time to consult with them on your color goals, and plot out your brilliantly-hued future together.”—Deanna Burnette-Doty, Colorist

 If you like to go back and forth between dark and light, take the lightening process in steps.

 “Keep your hair healthy!
 Start slow, by incorporating highlights around your face at your first spring visit to the salon.
 Build in color as the season rolls on.
 By the time summer approaches you will have healthy, blonder hair, and if need be you can always give it an extra push with a mid-summer ultra-blonde balayage.”—Francisco Hernandez, Stylist